PuddyClub/TinyDiscord-lib/PHP/README.md

 Use this function to call the user info using your token

-refresh: You can insert the value refresh to auto refresh the token if the token is expired

 token: The token code

+refresh: You can insert the value refresh to auto refresh the token if the token is expired (Optional)

+timeout: Timeout to get the user data (Optional)

 type: The data type.
 You can see more info in https://discordapp.com/developers/docs/topics/oauth2#shared-resources-oauth2-scopes